Maigret at the Crossroads: Translation

 Originally written in French, the novel was translated into English by Robert Baldick and published by Penguin in 1963.
+In 2014 Penguin published a new translation by Linda Coverdale, titled The Night at the Crossroads.

 In other media

 It was dramatized as Night at the Crossroads in 1932 in a film written and directed by Jean Renoir, starring the director's brother Pierre Renoir as Inspector Maigret and in 2017 in the later ITV series, starring Rowan Atkinson.